-Many religions honour their founder or great teacher in various ways.
-Hindu dharma is perhaps unique in honouring the guru or spiritual master as a principle in itself beyond any particular personality, philosophy or revelation.
+All religions honor their particular founder or great teacher, prophet or savior.
+Hindu dharma is perhaps unique in honoring the guru or spiritual master as a principle in itself beyond any particular personality, philosophy or revelation.
+For Hindus the guru is a cosmic principle taking many names and forms.
+We can follow the guru that best takes back to our true Self.

 The true guru is a position of spiritual guidance, the illuminating presence of a higher awareness.
 The guru is not limited to any physical person, however exalted he or she may be.

-The guru is an inner institution, an authority rooted in an experiential wisdom, not in any mere human convention.
-The guru works to awaken us to our own Divine potential beyond the limitations of time and space, fear or desire.
+The guru is an inner institution, an authority rooted in an experiential wisdom, not in any mere human faith or belief.
+The guru works to awaken us to our own Divine potential beyond the limitations of time and space, personality or institution.

-Great souls who hold the position of the guru have a special honour and immense responsibility that can only be served in a selfless manner.
-The true guru is not conscious of being a guru to others, but of simply sharing the light of truth to dispel the darkness of ignorance.
+Great souls who hold the position of the guru have a special honor and immense responsibility that can only be served in a selfless manner.
+The true guru is not self-conscious of being a guru to others, but of simply sharing the light of truth to dispel the darkness of ignorance.

 The guru is a powerful conduit to the universal flow of knowledge.
 As such, there is only one true guru in all gurus.
 The guru is the guiding intelligence of the universal and eternal dharma that assumes many names and forms.

-The importance of having a guru resides in being able to connect with the transcendent realm through a human representative.
-We should emphasise the guru’s teachings, rather focusing on outer appearances.
+The importance of having a guru resides in being able to connect with the transcendent realm through a human representative and conduit to the universal truth.
+We should emphasize the guru’s teachings, rather focusing on outer appearances, though these have their place.
+We should live the life the guru prescribes.

-It is the ability to surrender the human mind and its opinions that makes for a true guru.
-The true guru teaches a path of self-realisation, giving us back our own true nature, not making us weak or dependent.
+It is the ability to surrender the human mind and its opinions to the Divine within, the Supreme Consciousness, that makes for a true guru.
+The true guru teaches a path of Self-realization, giving us back our own true nature, not making us weak or dependent.

 Guru Purnima – The full moon of the universal guru

-Guru Purnima is the day of the Hindu lunar calendar established for honouring the guru in every form, all the teachers, educators and teachings that help us in life, through various rituals, mantras and meditation performed in their honour.
+Guru Purnima is the day of the Hindu lunar calendar established for honoring the guru in every form, all the teachers, educators and teachings that help us in life, through various rituals, mantras and meditations.

 Yet it is the spiritual master as the cosmic guru that is the main focus.
-On this day, one should dedicate oneself to following the guru’s instruction and putting it into practice.
+On this day, one should dedicate oneself to following the guru’s instruction and put it into practice.
 The guru principle is most active at this time, and we can more easily connect with notable gurus past or present.
+We should deepen our relationship with the guru and their connection within us.

 Guru Purnima marks the birthday of Veda Vyasa, who structured the four Vedas, composed the epic of the Mahabharata, and created the foundation for the many Puranas, the vast encyclopedias of Hindu sacred lore.